swcarpentry/good-enough-practices-in-scientific-computing/index.md

 on the PDF format, since extracting data from PDFs is notoriously hard.
-Instead, we recommend separating the results that you may expect others to reuse (e.g., data in tables, data behind figures) into separate, text-format files.
+Instead, we recommend separating the results that you may expect others to reuse (e.g., data in tables, data behind figures) into separate, text-format files in formats such as CSV, JSON, YAML, XML, or HDF5[^27].
 The same holds for any commands or code you want to include as supplementary material: use the format that most easily enables reuse (source code files, Unix shell scripts etc).

 ## What We Left Out